VictorMorand/pytorch-gcn/README.md

-# Pytoch GCN
+# Pytorch GCN

-Reimplementing GCNs in pytorch
+Graphical models MVA project: Reimplementing GCNs in pytorch

 We compared ou raw pytorch implementation with existing ones from torch geometric.
 ![Comparison.png](./Comparison.png)

 # Dataset
 We used the QM9 dataset from torch geometric.

 # References